-A solo exhibition featuring Nevet Yitzhak, Re-collection, is now on view through January 2022 at the Wilfrid Israel Museum for Asian Art and Studies, Kibbutz HaZorea, Israel.
-In light of the museum's 70th anniversary, Yitzhak draws on the kibbutz archives to reassemble the museum's original collection of Asian art, playing with conventional museum categories and notions of provenance, fact, and fiction.
+A solo exhibition featuring Nevet Yitzhak, Re-collection, was on view from June 25, 2021 - January 2022 at the Wilfrid Israel Museum for Asian Art and Studies, Kibbutz HaZorea, Israel.
+In light of the museum's 70th anniversary, Yitzhak drewon the kibbutz archives to reassemble the museum's original collection of Asian art, playing with conventional museum categories and notions of provenance, fact, and fiction.
 For more information, please visit the museum website.

 Nevet Yitzhak’s Warcraft installation was on view in Afterlight Afterglow: Video Installation and Their Pioneers at Kunsthaus Baselland, in Basel, Switzerland, from January 23 - May 24, 2021.
 Curated by Ines Goldbach, the exhibition focused on video work from the 1950s in the present day.
 Other participating artists include Karl Gertsner, Roy Lichtenstein, Oscar Muñoz, Nam June Paik, and Teresa Serrano.
 For more information, please visit the museum website.